flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 - *Email addresses* - A list of email addresses to notify
 - *Snapshot age* - The number of days since the snapshot was created.
 - *Deregister Image* - If Yes, the snapshot will be deleted along with the images, and if No the snapshot will not be considered for deletion.
-- *Exclusion Tags* - List of tags that a snapshot can have to exclude it from the list.
+- *Exclude Tags* - List of tags that a snapshot can have to exclude it from the list.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.